 Remember "redrum" in the mirror?
+What about the scary-looking twin girls in the hallway?
 Remember the maze where Nicholson's character chases his son through the snow?

 Poltergeist was pretty freaky.
 When a family realizes that their home is inhabited by ghosts, they aren't too concerned as the ghosts seem friendly, pulling pranks and moving things around.

 But then, more sinister things start happening, such as the death of the family bird, random storms . . . .
 Really weird was the TV suddenly going to static and drawing in the cute little girl and "speaking" to her.
 "They're here," she warns the family.

 If you haven't seen this movie, go find it.
 It's a must-see.

 People think I'm freaky that I like the Saw series so well.
 I'm a social worker, I'm a teacher, and I'm a psychological horror film lover!

 The first movie starts out with two men waking up in an undisclosed location and a dead man between them.
 They are both held captive with chains.
 What will they do to escape?

 What I love about this movie is the psychological part--how far would someone go to get out of being tortured?
 To escape?
 Who will survive?
 And who is behind all the madness in this movie?

 I love the intrigue and suspense in this movie, the first being the best, as you have yet to figure out what's going on.
 I've seen all six sequels of the Saw series (except maybe the last one), and they all keep me on the edge of my seat.
 I love that!

 So what about you?
 Do you like scary movies?
 Horror flicks?
 Blood and gore?
 Torture?
 Or those good ole psychological, keep-you-on-the-edge-of-your-seat thrillers?